Data-to-Insight-Center/smallholder-ag/textit/README.md

 3. Schedule the Cron Jobs</br>
 Run the bin/textit-schedular.sh script in bin/ folder as follows;</br>
-<code>sh bin/textit-schedular.sh -c conf/global_zambia.properties -w -dw 1 -hdw 8</code></br>
+<code>sh bin/textit-schedular.sh -c conf/global_zambia.properties -w -dw 1 -hdw 7</code></br>
-<code>sh bin/textit-schedular.sh -c conf/global_kenya.properties -w -dw 6 -hdw 11</code>
+<code>sh bin/textit-schedular.sh -c conf/global_kenya.properties -w -dw 6 -hdw 2</code></br>

-This will create two cron jobs.
-Textit ingestor will run weekly on Monday(at 8am) to collect data in Zambia and on Saturday(at 11am) to collect data in Kenya.
+This will create two cron jobs.</br>
+In Zambia the runs are created after 1pm Zambia time(11am GMT) on every Monday.
+Therefore the first cron job will run the script weekly on Monday at 7am local time(11am GMT) in local servers to collect data in Zambia.</br>
+In Kenya the runs are created after 9am Zambia time(6am GMT) on every Saturday.
+Therefore the second cron job will run the script weekly on Saturday at 2am local time(6am GMT) in local servers to collect data in Kenya.</br>

 Script parameters:</br>
 -c    : configuration file path</br>